jkeefe/cuny-prototyping-lab/SYLLABUS.md

 ## Spirit

 We're going to learn how to play, experiment, learn and tinker -- all with the goal of making new ways to experience and consume information.
 This is a hands-on class, and participation is key.
 Let's have some fun and make great things.

-## Schedule

-The schedule for this class is [here](SCHEDULE.md).
-Please note there is no class President's Day week (even though your other Monday classes will meet on Wednesday that week) and that one week we meet on Thursday (April 20) instead of Monday.

 ## Logistics